-Wood stove experts agree, adding too many wood logs destroys overall combustion and leads to a smaller, cooler fire.
+Woodstove experts agree, adding too many wood logs destroys overall combustion and leads to a smaller, cooler fire.
 By stuffing the stove with firewood, you effectively remove air needed for the ideal combustion rate.
 The perfect amount of wood fills the stove without blocking the air inlet.
 It’s best to refuel the stove more often rather than overload the stove and reduce its efficiency while increasing its smoke output.

 Tip #3 – Keep Your Wood Happy and Dry

 While you may have purchased properly dried wood, if improperly stored, moisture can be injected into the wood.
 Do not store wood under a tightly closed tarp or laid about your hard.
-The best way to keep your wood dry is to store it off the ground and shielded with a roof-like structure to protect against rain and snow.
+The best way to keep your wood dry is to store it off the ground and shield it with a roof-like structure to protect against rain and snow.
 When stacking wood, do not tightly pack wood together.
-In order to sustain its optimum dryness level, wood must have access to free-flowing air.
+In order to sustain its optimum dryness level, the wood must have access to free-flowing air.
 Do not store an excess amount of wood in your home living areas.
 Only store wood for immediate use in your home.

 Tip #4 – Properly Burn the Fire